globelabs/globelabs.github.io/docs/docs-all.md

 ### Setting Up

-Please refer to this [link](https://github.com/globelabs/globe-connect-swift/blob/master/instructions/cocoapods.md)
+Please refer to this <a target="_blank" href="https://github.com/globelabs/globe-connect-swift/blob/master/instructions/cocoapods.md">link</a>
         for the installation of Globe Connect Swift via CocoaPods.

 ### Authentication